 Treating the condition that is causing central sleep apnea can help manage symptoms.
 For example, if central sleep apnea is due to heart failure, the goal is to treat the heart failure itself.

 Devices used during sleep to aid breathing may be recommended.
 These include nasal continuous positive airway pressure (CPAP), bilevel positive airway pressure (BiPAP) or adaptive servo-ventilation (ASV).
 Some types of central sleep apnea are treated with medicines that stimulate breathing.

 Oxygen treatment may help ensure the lungs get enough oxygen while sleeping.

 If narcotic medicine is causing the apnea, the dosage may need to be lowered or the medicine changed.

-How well a patient does depends on the medical condition causing central sleep apnea.
+How well you do depends on the medical condition causing central sleep apnea.

-The outlook is usually favorable for persons with idiopathic central sleep apnea.
+The outlook is usually favorable for people with idiopathic central sleep apnea.

 Complications may result from the underlying disease causing the central sleep apnea.

 Call your provider if you have symptoms of sleep apnea.
 Central sleep apnea is usually diagnosed in people who are already severely ill.